tibtiq/youtube-stream-markers/README.md

 4. Adjust your settings and set the path to your youtube api credentials file from the last section.

+# Usage
+Once the script is setup, whenever you open your OBS it require you to log into your google account.

 ---

 # Sources